Juniperus phoenicea: Distribution and habitat

 The species is primarily distributed in the Western Mediterranean region and its core range is concentrated in Spain (principally the eastern provinces) and Southern France.
 Additional, often isolated, occurrences have been reported in other areas of the Western Mediterranean, including the Sierra de Tramuntana in Mallorca and Cabo Espichel in Portugal.
 In Italy, it is found in the western Maritime Alps, and the Apuan Alps, and has also been reported from Monte Albo in Sardinia.

-This juniper generally occurs at elevations ranging from 50–100 m to about 1,600–1,800 m, with the largest concentration of localities found between 400 and 1,200 m.
+This juniper generally occurs at elevations ranging from 50 to 100 m to about 1,600–1,800 m, with the largest concentration of localities found between 400 and 1,200 m.
 This distribution reflects its preference for inland, rocky, and sub-mountainous habitats, often on calcareous soils.
 The highest documented elevations for the species are 1,900 m in the Sierra Nevada and 1,970 m in the Sierra Mágina, both located in Spain.